shikijs/shiki/docs/packages/transformers.md

 ### `transformerMetaHighlight`

-Highlight lines based on the meta string provided on the code snippet.
-Requires integrations supports.
+Highlight lines based on the [meta string](/guide/transformers#meta) provided on the code snippet.

-For example, the following code:

 ````md
 ```js {1,3-4}